Klipper3d/klipper/docs/FAQ.md

 - If using a Raspberry Pi, [good quality power supply](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md) and use a [good quality USB cable](https://www.raspberrypi.org/forums/viewtopic.php?p=589877#p589877). for connecting the Pi.
-  If you get "under voltage" warnings from OctoPrint, this may be related to these communication issues.
+  If you get "under voltage" warnings from OctoPrint, this is related to the power supply, and you should fix it first.
 - Make sure the printer's power supply is not being overloaded.
 (Power fluctuations to the micro-controller's USB chip may result in resets of that chip.)